A young Black woman talking about something serious with an older Black woman in the park.

 Alcohol

-You can continue to drink alcohol while taking carbamazepine but having the two together might make you very sleepy.
+It may be possible to drink some alcohol in moderation while taking carbamazepine, but having the two together might make you very sleepy and unsteady on your feet.

 Street drugs